slcs-jsc/mptrac/docs/joss/paper.md

 # Summary

 The Massive-Parallel Trajectory Calculations (MPTRAC) Lagrangian transport model simulates the movement, dispersion, and chemical transformation of air parcels carrying pollutants, aerosols, and trace gases.
-Unlike Eulerian models, which operate on a fixed spatial grid, MPTRAC tracks individual air parcels along their trajectories, providing a high-resolution view of atmospheric transport and chemical reactions.
-It enables detailed studies of dispersion, long-range transport, deposition, and trace gas chemistry.
-Optimized for high-performance computing, MPTRAC combines advanced numerical techniques with computational efficiency, making it a versatile tool for simulating atmospheric transport and chemistry under diverse meteorological conditions.
+Unlike Eulerian models, which use a fixed grid, MPTRAC tracks trajectories of individual air parcels, offering a high-resolution view of atmospheric transport and chemistry.
+Optimized for high-performance computing, MPTRAC combines advanced numerical techniques with computational efficiency, making it a powerful tool for studying dispersion, long-range transport, deposition, and trace gas reactions under diverse meteorological conditions.

 # Statement of need

-Accurate pollutant transport modeling is essential for assessing air quality, climate impacts, and public health.
-While traditional Eulerian models often lack fine-scale detail, Lagrangian models track individual air parcels, offering a more precise representation of dispersion, deposition, and atmospheric interactions.
-MPTRAC has been successfully used to study pollutant transport from volcanic eruptions and wildfires, proving its value in environmental monitoring, climate research, and emergency response.
-Unlike many existing Lagrangian models, MPTRAC is specifically optimized for high-performance computing (HPC), enabling efficient large-scale, high-resolution simulations.
+Accurate pollutant transport modeling is crucial for assessing air quality, climate impacts, and public health.
+While traditional Eulerian models often lack fine-scale detail, Lagrangian models track individual air parcels for a more precise representation of dispersion, deposition, and atmospheric interactions.
+MPTRAC has been successfully applied to studying pollutant transport in the free troposphere and stratosphere, proving its value for atmospheric research, environmental monitoring, and emergency response.
+Unlike many Lagrangian models, MPTRAC is optimized for high-performance computing (HPC), enabling efficient large-scale, high-resolution simulations.

 # Scientific background